 Misplaced loyalty: Making a fool of yourself by defending indefensible opinions or actions performed by your favourite people.
 For example, ‘It showed great creativity and ingenuity on behalf of those circle makers to climb Silbury Hill and make something up there.’

-Monstrosity: The adjective you will give to a crop circle made by someone you dislike, regardless of its technical merits.
+Monstrous: The adjective you will apply to a crop circle made by someone you dislike, regardless of its technical merits.

 Narcotics induced decline: A reduction in a person’s circle making ability driven by years of alcohol and drug abuse.
 Famous examples include Terry Roderick and Team Clandestine.